dotnet/AspNetCore.Docs/aspnetcore/signalr/configuration.md

 ::: moniker range=">= aspnetcore-3.0"

-JSON serialization can be configured on the server using the [AddJsonProtocol](/dotnet/api/microsoft.extensions.dependencyinjection.jsonprotocoldependencyinjectionextensions.addjsonprotocol) extension method, which can be added after [AddSignalR](/dotnet/api/microsoft.extensions.dependencyinjection.signalrdependencyinjectionextensions.addsignalr) in your `Startup.ConfigureServices` method.
+JSON serialization can be configured on the server using the [AddJsonProtocol](/dotnet/api/microsoft.extensions.dependencyinjection.jsonprotocoldependencyinjectionextensions.addjsonprotocol) extension method. `AddJsonProtocol` can be added after [AddSignalR](/dotnet/api/microsoft.extensions.dependencyinjection.signalrdependencyinjectionextensions.addsignalr) in `Startup.ConfigureServices`.
 The `AddJsonProtocol` method takes a delegate that receives an `options` object.
 The [PayloadSerializerOptions](/dotnet/api/microsoft.aspnetcore.signalr.jsonhubprotocoloptions.payloadserializeroptions) property on that object is a `System.Text.Json` <xref:System.Text.Json.JsonSerializerOptions> object that can be used to configure serialization of arguments and return values.
 For more information, see the [System.Text.Json documentation](/dotnet/api/system.text.json).

 As an example, to configure the serializer to not change the casing of property names, instead of the default "camelCase" names, use the following code in `Startup.ConfigureServices`: